Councillor code of conduct

 Complaints about councillor conduct

-- if the conduct is appropriate, refer the complaint back to the CEO of Council for investigation
+- Reasonably suspect a conduct breach and refer the complaint back to the CEO of Council for investigation (in accordance with Council’s Investigation Policy); or,

-- if misconduct, refer the complaint to the Councillor Conduct Tribunal for investigation and a decision.
+- Reasonably suspect misconduct and make an application to the Conduct Tribunal for investigation and a decision.

-Where complaints about inappropriate conduct are investigated by the CEO, the decision about the complaint will be made by Council at an ordinary Council meeting.
+Where complaints about a conduct breach are investigated by the CEO, the decision about the complaint will be made by Council at an ordinary Council meeting.

 Corrupt conduct